jangevaare/PhyloTrees.jl/README.md

     Phylogenetic tree with 0 nodes and 0 branches

 ### The basics
-There are several ways to add nodes and branches to our tree, see below for examples
+There are several ways to add nodes and branches to our `Tree`, see below for examples

     > # Add a node to the tree
     > addnode!(exampletree)